jokilic/moderni_alias/README.md

 It features an extensive croatian dictionary used for the game.
 The game is simple, light (6.5MB) and doesn't use any permissions.

+Despite the Google Play Store logos in the screenshots, the game will be available there at a later date.
+You can download it from the 'Releases' tab.

 ### Game can be downloaded from [HERE](https://github.com/jokilic/moderni_alias/releases/download/v0.9.4/moderni_alias-v094.apk).

 ![Multi](https://raw.githubusercontent.com/jokilic/moderni_alias/master/screenshots/multi.png)